MOSAIC

 The database is structured in a way that users will be able to provide and recover data and contextual parameters.
 The procedure will involve data incorporation into pre-configured spreadsheets (tables) available on the MOSAIC website.
 Completed tables will be imported via the Structural Query Language (SQL) into MOSAIC.
 The data is visualized using an R Shiny Application.

-This app was developed by Dr. Tessa van der Voort in the group of Prof. Tim Eglinton at the department of Earth Sciences of the ETH Zurich.
+This app was developed by Dr. Tessa van der Voort in the group of Prof. Tim Eglinton at the Department of Earth and Planetary Sciences at ETH Zurich.

 The paper is in external page Earth System Science Data.